SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 | count by virtualServer_name, pool, application, enabledState, availabilityState
 ```

-## Collecting Logs for the F5 - BIG-IP LTM app
+## Collecting logs for the F5 - BIG-IP LTM app

 This section provides instructions for collecting logs for the F5 - BIG-IP LTM App, as well as a sample log message and query sample.